by Rhiana Yazzie

 Part of the Ruth Easton New Play Series

 Ruth Easton New Play readings are free and online.
 Readings are accessible to people with vision loss.
+Closed captioning is available for this event through the Zoom platform's auto-captioning feature.
 Large print programs are available upon request.
-For questions about accessibility or to request accommodation, please contact us at email@example.com or (612) 332-7481.
+For questions about accessibility or to request other accommodations, please contact Jasmine Johnson at email@example.com or (612) 332-7481.

 The Ruth Easton New Play Series is made possible by the support of the Ruth Easton Fund of the Edelstein Family Foundation